A sleek and unpretentious hotel in the heart of Berlin’s vibrant Mitte district

 Certainly a viable option for those with more time and prepared to change en-route.
 See Seat 61 for more details.

 The hotel has a few reserved parking spaces in a parking lot across the street, and generally traffic in Berlin flows better than in many cities, but as a tourist there would be little point in having a car here.
+If you want a car to explore the wider area, see our car rental recommendations.

 Detailed directions will be sent when you book through i-escape.com.